Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Moving your body in a way that burns off excess adrenaline will bring the automatic fight, flight or freeze response right down, along with anxiety.

-It doesn’t have to be super intense, aggressive exercise either – just a short brisk walk or gentle jog can work wonders to calm down the body and mind.
+It doesn’t have to be super intense, aggressive exercise either – just a short brisk walk or gentle jog can work wonders to calm the body and mind.

 By introducing a regular form of exercise to your routine, you’ll start to see significant improvements in your life, and lower anxiety levels.